siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 001 Truth Must Be Recognized.md

 This does not mean that recognition is infallible.
 It means only that there is no path to knowledge that does not pass through it.

+But that also means recognition is not yet knowledge.
+A loop may become selectively coupled to recurrent structure through partial and constructed encodings that are useful without yet being true.
+We do not first know the thing.
+We first resonate to traces of it.

 Truth is therefore approached here through three inseparable moments:

 1. the ways a pattern interacts with us;